 But your money may be better spent elsewhere!
 And Epiphone does killer Les Paul and SG guitars.

-Guitar is a personal choice, and a tool to use for artistic expression.
-If Gibson checks all the boxes you want in a guitar, then by all means, buy one.
+The guitar is a personal choice, and a tool to use for artistic expression.
+If Gibson checks all the boxes you want in a guitar, then, by all means, buy one.